tubalmartin/riloadr/README.md

 Image groups are awesome because you can set different options for different sets of images (i.e. An image group for the main column, another for the sidebar, another for the footer...).

-But, let's go one step further and suppose you want to deliver images from different subdomains.
-You can create a group for each subdomain even if all images share the same `root`, just by setting a different `name` to each group:
+But, let's go one step further and suppose you want to deliver images from different domains ([Domain sharding](http://www.stevesouders.com/blog/2009/05/12/sharding-dominant-domains/)).
+You can create a group for each domain even if all images share the same `root`, just by setting a different `name` to each group:

 ```js
     // Main column ID of your website